SolastaMods/SolastaUnfinishedBusiness/Documentation/Spells.md

 **[Artificer, Sorcerer, Wizard]**

-Burst a luminous cube that briefly blinds anyone within 10 ft.
+Burst a luminous cube that briefly blinds anyone within 10ft.
 8d10 is how many hit points of creatures this spell can affect.

 # 121. - Conjure Goblinoids (V,S) level 2 Conjuration [Concentration] [UB]